sensitronics logo

-Force-sensing resistor (FSR) inks are typically screen printed and cured on a Mylar film.
-Two basic FSR configurations are the "ShuntMode" and "ThruMode"
+Force-sensing resistor (FSR) inks are typically screen printed and cured on a Mylar™ film.
+Two basic FSR configurations are the "ShuntMode™" and "ThruMode™".

-ShuntMode FSRs are made by screen printing silver conductive interdigitated finger patterns on one film and FSR element on the other, and then facing them towards each other.
+ShuntMode™ FSRs are made by screen printing silver conductive interdigitated finger patterns on one film and an FSR element on the other, then facing them toward each other.

 FSR Shunt Mode

-ThruMode devices are made by first screen printing a solid conductive pattern on the films, and over-printed with the FSR ink, and then facing the prepared surfaces toward each other.
+ThruMode™ devices are constructed by screen printing a solid conductive pad on each substrate overprinted with an FSR element, which are faced toward each other.

-FSR Thru Mode
+FSR Thru Mode Sensor configuration

 SPACER HEIGHT & ID